 For much of his lead playing, Tabor relied on blues and pentatonic scales heavily laden with jazzy chromaticism and lyrical bends.
 Ex.
 5 offers up a taste of the magic conjured on “Moanjam,” the extended tour de force solo break from Faith Hope Love.

 Our final example, Ex.
-6, draws its inspiration form Faith Hope Love’s funk-metal masterpiece “We Were Born to Be Loved.”
+6, draws its inspiration from Faith Hope Love’s funk-metal masterpiece “We Were Born to Be Loved.”
 Although the D7#9 chord and tasty blues bend at the end suggest Band of Gypsys-era Hendrix, the chromatic flurry of sixteenth-note power chords is pure Tabor.
 Major elements of Tabor’s style would be adapted and become standard-issue armament for guitarists of the ’90s and beyond, but when these two seminal albums first surfaced, it genuinely seemed as if some advanced silent planet had sent a guitar-wielding alien spaceman to earth!